Control Barrier Function based Attack-Recovery with Provable Guarantees: Introduction

 We consider the safety property with respect to an unsafe set and propose an attack-detection mechanism based on the CBF condition for safety.
-We use an adaptive parameter based on how close the system is from violating the safety requirement, and use this adaptive parameter in the attack detection to reduce conservatism.
-Based on the detection, we utilize a switching-based recovery from a \textit{nominal} feedback law (to be used when there is no attack) to a \textit{safe} feedback law when the system is under an adversarial attack.
+We use an adaptive parameter based on how close the system is to violating the safety requirement and use this adaptive parameter in the attack detection to reduce conservatism.
+Based on the detection, we use a switching-based recovery from a \textit{nominal} feedback law (to be used when there is no attack) to a \textit{safe} feedback law when the system is under an adversarial attack.
+Then, we propose sufficient conditions using sampling of the appropriate set to verify whether the set is a \textit{viability domain} under attacks.
+Using these conditions, we propose a computationally tractable algorithm to compute the set of initial conditions and the input constraint set such that the system's safety can be guaranteed under attacks.
+In effect, our proposed method results in a secure-by-design system that is resilient against actuator attacks.
+Finally, we leverage these sets in a QP-based approach with provable feasibility for real-time online feedback synthesis.
+In contrast to the conference paper \cite{garg2021sampling,garg2022control}, this paper provides a detailed theoretical analysis and a complete proof of the analytical results.
+Furthermore, in this paper, we consider a more general class of dynamical systems modeled as differential inclusions, in contrast to the prior work where systems modeled under differential equations were studied.
+Finally, in the prior work \cite{garg2021sampling}, we used an off-the-shelf sampling algorithm based on the triangulation of spheres, while in this work, we propose a new sampling method that is computationally much more efficient than the triangulation-based methods.
 The contributions of the paper are summarized below: \begin{itemize} \item[1)] We present a novel attack detection mechanism using CBF conditions for safety.
 In the absence of knowledge of \textit{actual} system input under an attack, we utilize an approximation scheme and show that the attack-detection mechanism is sound, i.e., it does not generate any false negatives.
-While there is work on CBF-based safety of CPS under faults and attacks \cite{clark2020control,ramasubramanian2019linear}, to the best of the authors' knowledge, this is the first work utilizing CBF conditions for attack detection;
+While there is work on CBF-based safety of CPS under faults and attacks \cite{clark2020control,ramasubramanian2019linear}, to the best of the authors' knowledge, this is the first work utilizing CBF conditions for attack detection; \item[2)] Based on the zeroing-CBF condition \cite{ames2017control}, we propose an adaptation scheme to minimize the false-positive rate of the attack-detection mechanism.
+We propose a novel hybrid control law to keep the system safe under attacks with delays in detection and show that the resulting closed-loop system does not exhibit Zeno behavior; \item[3)] We present a novel, computationally efficient sampling technique for computing a viability domain that can be rendered forward invariant under adversarial attacks; \item[4)] Finally, we use a switching law for input assignment and a QP formulation for online feedback synthesis for both nominal and safe feedback.
+We illustrate the efficacy of the proposed method in a case study involving an attack on the motor of a quadrotor and show how the proposed framework can recover the quadrotor from an attack. \end{itemize}